Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF) Plans Monthly Dividend of $0.16

-Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Rating) declared a monthly dividend on Thursday, March 31st, Wall Street Journal reports.
-Investors of record on Wednesday, May 11th will be paid a dividend of 0.155 per share by the investment management company on Tuesday, May 31st.
-This represents a $1.86 dividend on an annualized basis and a yield of 6.42%.
-The ex-dividend date is Tuesday, May 10th.
+Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Rating) announced a monthly dividend on Friday, April 1st, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 15th will be paid a dividend of 0.155 per share by the investment management company on Thursday, June 30th.
+This represents a $1.86 annualized dividend and a dividend yield of 6.39%.
+The ex-dividend date is Tuesday, June 14th.

-A number of large investors have recently bought and sold shares of the business.
-Morgan Stanley lifted its position in shares of Cohen & Steers Infrastructure Fund by 11.6% during the second quarter.
-Morgan Stanley now owns 1,745,611 shares of the investment management company’s stock valued at $50,082,000 after purchasing an additional 180,998 shares in the last quarter.
-Cetera Investment Advisers grew its stake in Cohen & Steers Infrastructure Fund by 14.2% during the fourth quarter.
-Cetera Investment Advisers now owns 18,513 shares of the investment management company’s stock valued at $528,000 after acquiring an additional 2,296 shares in the last quarter.
-MML Investors Services LLC grew its stake in Cohen & Steers Infrastructure Fund by 10.5% during the fourth quarter.
-MML Investors Services LLC now owns 13,571 shares of the investment management company’s stock valued at $387,000 after acquiring an additional 1,285 shares in the last quarter.
-Millennium Management LLC bought a new stake in Cohen & Steers Infrastructure Fund during the fourth quarter valued at approximately $202,000.
-Finally, Stifel Financial Corp raised its holdings in Cohen & Steers Infrastructure Fund by 1.1% during the 4th quarter.
-Stifel Financial Corp now owns 184,483 shares of the investment management company’s stock valued at $5,258,000 after buying an additional 1,978 shares during the last quarter.
+Several hedge funds have recently modified their holdings of UTF.
+Morgan Stanley increased its stake in shares of Cohen & Steers Infrastructure Fund by 11.6% during the 2nd quarter.
+Morgan Stanley now owns 1,745,611 shares of the investment management company’s stock worth $50,082,000 after purchasing an additional 180,998 shares during the last quarter.
+Cetera Investment Advisers grew its stake in Cohen & Steers Infrastructure Fund by 14.2% in the 4th quarter.
+Cetera Investment Advisers now owns 18,513 shares of the investment management company’s stock valued at $528,000 after buying an additional 2,296 shares in the last quarter.
+MML Investors Services LLC grew its stake in Cohen & Steers Infrastructure Fund by 10.5% in the 4th quarter.
+MML Investors Services LLC now owns 13,571 shares of the investment management company’s stock valued at $387,000 after buying an additional 1,285 shares in the last quarter.
+Millennium Management LLC purchased a new position in Cohen & Steers Infrastructure Fund in the 4th quarter valued at approximately $202,000.
+Finally, Stifel Financial Corp grew its stake in Cohen & Steers Infrastructure Fund by 1.1% in the 4th quarter.
+Stifel Financial Corp now owns 184,483 shares of the investment management company’s stock valued at $5,258,000 after buying an additional 1,978 shares in the last quarter.

 Cohen & Steers Infrastructure Fund, Inc is a closed-end equity fund launched by Cohen & Steers, Inc The fund is managed by Cohen & Steers Capital Management, Inc It invests in public equity markets of the United States.
 The fund invests primarily in value stocks of infrastructure companies across all market capitalizations.